-- 7.1 As a minimum, developers will be expected to submit the following information with a planning application, either within a Design and Access Statement (DAS), or within a Transport Assessment (TA): - A plan showing the location of all car parking spaces associated with the development, identifying which spaces are allocated, unallocated and disabled. - 2) A plan showing where the unallocated parking will be accommodated (including where this is on-street). - A written statement setting out the design rationale for the car parking provision, and details of which spaces will be allocated or otherwise, and the management strategy. - 4) Where unallocated parking is to be accommodated on the public highway an assessment of the parking stress of the area and whether there is the capacity to accommodate additional on-street parking.
-Any parking surveys undertaken should include the following information: - Scaled plan indicating private accesses, onstreet parking bays, unmarked roadside parking, waiting restrictions and public car
+- 7.1 As a minimum, developers will be expected to submit the following information with a planning application, either within a Design and Access Statement (DAS), or within a Transport Assessment (TA): - 1) A plan showing the location of all car parking spaces associated with the development, identifying which spaces are allocated, unallocated and disabled. - 2) A plan showing where the unallocated parking will be accommodated (including where this is on-street). - A written statement setting out the design rationale for the car parking provision, and details of which spaces will be allocated or otherwise, and the management strategy. - 4) Where unallocated parking is to be accommodated on the public highway - an assessment of the parking stress of the area and whether there is the capacity to accommodate additional on-street parking.
+Any parking surveys undertaken should include the following information: - Scaled plan indicating existing vehicular accesses, on-street parking bays, unmarked roadside parking and waiting restrictions.

-- parks up to 100m distance from the proposed development. - Information relating to the likely levels of car ownership amongst occupants. - An assessment of parking activity in an identified vicinity of the application site.
+- Information relating to the likely levels of parking demand generated by the development.
+This will usually be those generated by the standards set out in this SPD. - An assessment of parking activity in an identified vicinity of the application site.
 This needs to be recorded regularly (on a typical day) and between 6am and 11pm one weekday and one weekend day by an independent assessor.
 The applicant will need to be able to demonstrate that the survey undertaken is fair and representative. - The survey results would be required to provide mapped records of the parked vehicles locations at each regular count interval and would need to be at a time unaffected by seasonal variations; and - Information relating to proximity of public transport. - 5) For developments of more than 50 homes evidence of correspondence with a car club operator regarding the feasibility of a car club for the site. - 6) For developments of older persons accommodation a Transport Assessment (TA) setting out justification for the proposed parking provision.

 - 7.2 There might be circumstances where the recommended parking standards are not appropriate and a developer should submit evidence to justify a higher or lower level of parking within a Transport Assessment (TA), taking into consideration the scale and location of the development; proportion of unallocated spaces and quality placemaking. - 7.3 Key tools used to appraise and determine the transport impacts of a development proposal are Transport Assessments (TA) and Travel Plans (TP).
 Hampshire County Council as Highway Authority includes on its website details of when an assessment and plan may be required and the level of detail to be included. - 7.4 These residential standards ensure that new developments provide the right amount (and type) of parking.
 However, there will be situations where a risk remains that developments could cause parking problems in surrounding areas.
 Developers remain responsible for mitigating this impact of their development. - 7.5 These issues should be considered through the normal development management processes. - 7.6 Transport Assessments (TA) detail the estimated impact of developments on the highway network and depending on the scale of development this may not be required although it may be necessary to reflect cumulative impacts.
-For residential developments an assessment is required for developments over 50 homes for further
+For residential developments an assessment is required for developments over 50 homes for further details contact Hampshire Highways at highways.development.control@hants.gov.uk

-- details contact Hampshire Highways at highways.development.control@hants.gov.uk - 7.7 Travel Plans aim to reduce the number of people travelling by car alone(TP) and to increase active travel and sustainable travel modes, for further details contact travelplans@hants.gov.uk
+7.7 Travel Plans aim to reduce the number of people travelling by car alone(TP) and to increase active travel and sustainable travel modes, for further details contact travelplans@hants.gov.uk